 One of the most commonly used forwarding routing protocols is the Routing Information Protocol (RIP).
 RIP is a distance-vector protocol that uses a metric, typically hop count, to determine the best path for data packets.
 It exchanges routing information with neighboring routers and updates its routing table accordingly.
 RIP is suitable for small to medium-sized networks due to its simplicity and ease of configuration.

 Another widely used forwarding routing protocol is the Open Shortest Path First (OSPF) protocol.
 OSPF is a link-state protocol that calculates the shortest path to a destination based on various factors, such as bandwidth, delay, reliability, and cost.
-It advertises link-state information to neighboring routers, allowing them to build a complete topology of the network.
+It advertises link-state information to neighboring routers, allowing them to build a complete network topology.
 OSPF is commonly implemented in large-scale networks due to its scalability and advanced features.

 Border Gateway Protocol (BGP) is a forwarding routing protocol commonly used in internet service provider (ISP) networks.
 BGP is an exterior gateway protocol that facilitates the exchange of routing information between different autonomous systems (ASes).
 It enables ISPs to select the best path for data packets based on various policies, such as path length, network congestion, and customer preferences.
 BGP is crucial for maintaining a stable and efficient internet routing infrastructure.

-1st Lab Guide: OSPF
+Guide: OSPF

 In the following lab guide, we address OSPF.
 OSPF, developed by the Internet Engineering Task Force (IETF), is an interior gateway protocol (IGP) used for routing within autonomous systems (AS).
 A link-state routing protocol uses the Shortest Path First (SPF) algorithm to determine the best path for forwarding data packets.
 OSPF is widely adopted due to its scalability, fast convergence, and support for multiple network types.